nishanthere10/nishanthere10/README.md

 # 💡 Developer Thoughts

-* I like solving problems more than collecting programming languages.
+• I like solving problems more than collecting programming languages
-* If code works on the first run, I get suspicious.
+• If code works on the first run, I immediately get suspicious
-* Bugs are just **undocumented features**.
+• Bugs are just **undocumented features**
-* Good architecture saves more time than clever hacks.
+• Good architecture saves more time than clever hacks

 ---